zshi719/2025-Data-24100/class_notes/03_docker.md

 - Below is our first Dockerfile, a few important notes:
   - The file needs to be saved as a _text_ file.
 Use VSC or another editor designed for working with text when editing.
 VSC has a pretty good Docker extension that does syntax highlighting and such.
-  - The file name needs to be `Dockerfile` with out an extension.
+  - The file name needs to be `Dockerfile` without an extension.
 - The second command that we used is `WORKDIR`.
 This command does two things: it creates the directory if it does not exist AND it sets the current working directory.

 ```
-FROM python:3.10.15-bookworm
+FROM astral/uv:python3.12-bookworm
 WORKDIR /app
 ```